ixventure/website/_operations/clinic.md

 ## An Online Apprentiship School that Explores What It Means to be A DAO.

-This season we're offering you're classes as well as our hands-on exploratory sessions with students:
+This season we're offering online classes as well as our hands-on exploratory sessions with students:

 * "Digital Legal Literacy Basics"

 * "Legal Engineering Philosophy"